-Collection of recyclable material from waste is growing and will continue to grow as communities demand it, not only for the environment but also economic sustainability.
+The collection of recyclable material from waste is growing and will continue to grow as communities demand it, not only for the environment but also for economic sustainability.
 In recent years automation has become increasingly accessible not only for businesses but also in the maker community, homes, and schools.
-The cost of the automation has rapidly plummeted and capabilities equally have grown where CNC machining and additive manufacturing are almost commonplace in our community.
-However, despite all these advancements and availability of recyclable materials, these valuable materials are being shipped off-shore rather than being used to drive new local business, employment, and learning.
+The cost of automation has rapidly plummeted and capabilities equally have grown where CNC machining and additive manufacturing are almost commonplace in our community.
+However, despite all these advancements and the availability of recyclable materials, these valuable materials are being shipped off-shore rather than being used to drive new local business, employment, and learning.

 Today, I still highly value the creative and skill-developing practice of hacking new or old equipment to build interesting and/or useful things.
 I feel such practices are invaluable to aspiring adults and children alike to make things, maybe seek further education, become an engineer, or even start a business.
 This should not be underestimated as many famous businesses had their start in a garage or makerspace and often their first prototypes were made from repurposed parts and equipment.

 Having the ability to make use of old equipment or equipment designed for a different purpose was invaluable as I needed to find innovative and unconventional ways to modify industrial equipment so that people with disability could work efficiently.
 This enables everyone to participate meaningfully on the factory floor or at a computer in our graphic design and web development businesses.